laduplessis/besp/test/rmarkdown/BSPTests.md

 # Summary

-Tests to check that the new general Bayesian skyline model returns the same results as the old Bayesian Skyline model implemented in the BEAST2 core.
+Tests to check that the new Bayesian Skyline Plot implementation (`bsp.distributions.BSP`) returns the same results as the old Bayesian Skyline Plot implementation in the BEAST2 core (`beast.evolution.tree.coalescent.BayesianSkyline`).

+---

-# Tests
+# Homochronous dataset (HCV)

 ## Likelihood comparison